Signal briefing / Cloud Service

 Why It Matters

 If AS210783 becomes active, it could serve as the network origin for exchange data feeds, order routing, or other connectivity-dependent services.
-Market participants using those services could be exposed to routing outages or BGP hijacks targeting this ASN.
+Market entities using those services could be exposed to routing outages or BGP hijacks targeting this ASN.
 Until activation, the impact remains confined to registry monitoring and scenario analysis.

 What Public Sources Show